The Farm at Moose Hill—Frequently Asked Questions

 Community Supported Agriculture (CSA), at its most basic, is an agreement between the grower and the consumer.
-CSA shareholders make a commitment to support the farm through their growing season by paying in advance for a portion of the farm’s produce.
-This creates a season-long relationship between the farm and its shareholders.
-Shareholders know exactly where their food comes from and receive a whole season's worth of fresh, organically grown produce.
+CSA members make a commitment to support the farm through their growing season by paying in advance for a portion of the farm’s produce.
+This creates a season-long relationship between the farm and its CSA community.
+CSA members know exactly where their food comes from and receive a whole season's worth of fresh, organically grown produce.

 What makes The Farm at Moose Hill unique?

 The Farm is an organic farm that truly supports the community by supporting both a family farm (Ward’s Berry Farm across the street) and Mass Audubon.
 The Ward brothers are responsible for the cultivation of the fields and all of the planting of the crops and Moose Hill is responsible for the management, harvesting, and distribution.